EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Experiments

 We evaluate each method on the 32 anomaly detection scenarios of MVTec AD, VisA, and MVTec LOCO\@.
-The binary anomaly classification performance of a method is measured with the AU-ROC based on its predicted image-level anomaly scores.
+The anomaly detection performance of a method is measured with the AU-ROC based on its predicted image-level anomaly scores.
 We measure the anomaly localization performance using the AU-PRO segmentation metric up to a false positive rate of \SI{30}{\percent}, as recommended by \cite{bergmann2021_mvtec_ad_ijcv}.
 For MVTec LOCO, we use the AU-sPRO metric \cite{bergmann2021_mvtec_loco_ijcv}, a generalization of the AU-PRO metric for evaluating the localization of logical anomalies.
-Appendix \ref{sec:ad_metrics} provides the results for additional anomaly detection metrics, such as the area under the precision-recall curve and the pixel-wise AU-ROC.
+Appendix \ref{sec:ad_metrics} provides the results for additional anomaly detection metrics, such as the area under the precision-recall curve and the pixel-wise AU-ROC computed on pixel anomaly scores.

 When reporting the AU-ROC or AU-PRO for a dataset collection, we follow the policy of the dataset authors.
 For each collection, we evaluate the respective metric for each scenario and then compute the mean across scenarios.
 For MVTec LOCO, we use the official evaluation script, which gives logical and structural anomalies an equal weight in the computed metrics.
 When reporting the average AU-ROC or AU-PRO on the three dataset collections, we compute the average of the three dataset means.
 Thus, an overall average score weights logical anomalies and structural anomalies by roughly one-sixth and five-sixths, respectively.
 We provide the evaluation results for each of the 32 anomaly detection scenarios individually in the appendix to enable an evaluation with a custom weighting.